 By this time the twins are ready to move on to the next thing, so I’ve put the week’s dictation on the board and we go through it together – the first day we look it over and make note of any words they need to practice spelling, any interesting punctuation, we might do a quick grammar study, and then they carefully copy it down.
 If there were words they needed to practice, they’ll copy them down 5 times each.
 This year we’ll be taking a break from formal grammar to really focus on writing.

-I also like to have some sort of writing prompt on the whiteboard at least once a week – usually on Fridays – just something to stimulate creative writing.
+I also like to have some sort of writing prompt on the whiteboard at least once a week, usually on Fridays, Just something to stimulate creative writing.
 I really like the book Unjournaling: Daily Writing Exercises That Are Not Personal, Not Introspective, Not Boring!.
-Even the high schooler joins in for this – they’re usually really interesting, thought provoking or silly – nothing overly personal (just try to get my boys to write about their feelings – it’s not going to work!).
+Even the high schooler joins in for this.
+They’re usually really interesting, thought provoking, or silly – nothing overly personal (just try to get the twins to write about their feelings – it’s not going to work!).

 When they’ve finished this, I send them to do their silent reading and if it’s a narration day (I assign these 3 days out of the week), they’ll choose a narration card and do the assignment.
 These are almost always done in writing at their age, and it serves as their composition.